Skip to main content

 Community Involvement

-The biggest mistake is listing your duties without explaining the impact.
+The biggest mistake is simply listing your duties.

 Strategy